The total poster display area will be 4’h x 4’w, therefore your poster must fit within these parameters.

 Final posters may be submitted for printing by email to email@example.com

-The poster display boards will provide a foamcore surface onto which you can tack your poster.
+The poster display boards will provide a foam core surface onto which you can tack your poster.
 UROP will have tacks available.
-If your poster exceeds the specified measurements, you may have difficult displaying it.
+If your poster exceeds the specified measurements, you may have difficulty displaying it.

 The following information is for general information

 Possible poster formats: